Use This Midyear Checklist to Maintain a Healthy Retirement

 At this stage of your life, it’s more important than ever to keep a close eye on your monthly expenses.
 You’ll want to make sure that you’re sticking to the budget you set so you can make your money last.
 Talking with a financial advisor can be helpful here, too—they’re up to speed on how your money will be taxed and can guide you in getting the most out of your retirement savings.

-If you find you’re over budget, you’ll likely want to pull back on what you’re spending or add another source of income, such as an income annuity.
-You might consider other creative ways to find income, too, like downsizing your home.
+If you find you’re over your retirement budget, you’ll likely want to pull back on what you’re spending or add another source of income, such as an income annuity.
+You might consider other creative ways to find income, too, like downsizing your home or getting a retirement job.

 Understand your required minimum distributions